 - A new four-lane bridge between Marcos Island and the mainland will be open for vehicular traffic on November 30th for a cost of under $4 million.

-As you can see, projects are both personal, and also for business.
-You can learn more about this by reading You're a Project Manager, and You Didn't Even Know It!
+As you can see, projects are both personal and also for business.
 You will also see that a good project definition includes what will be delivered, when, and how much it will cost.
 (There's a cost for the wedding, but that's personal.
 I didn't include it because it is none of your business.)